joel-muller/config/README.md

 ./install_dotfiles.sh
 ```

+> [!NOTE]
-> Note: Reload the terminal afterwards, all the dotfiles should be linked afterwards
+> Reload the terminal afterwards, all the dotfiles should be linked afterwards

+## TODO

+- [ ] Solve web opener better
+- [ ] Write a application opener for `app brave`
+- [ ] Remove useless homebrew formulas and add only the essential to it, maybe also let the file be given with like `install_formulas essentials.txt`